13 Types Of Fishing Rods & How To Choose The Right Rod?

 Fly rods are specifically made for fly fishing and have a very different build from all the other rods featured in the article.
 Fly rods are usually much longer, ranging from 8 to 14 feet, and are built to be used with fly reels and fly lines only.

-The fly line is weighted and, when cast with a fly rod, it loads the rod with energy to help a fly angler achieve long casting distances of up to and even over 90 feet.
+The fly line is weighted and, when cast with a fly rod, which loads the rod with energy to help a fly angler achieve long casting distances of up to and even over 90 feet.

 When To Use A Fly Rod